 Tolectin 600 Side Effects

-Note: This document contains side effect information about tolmetin.
-Some of the dosage forms listed on this page may not apply to the brand name Tolectin 600.
+Note: This page contains side effects data for the generic drug tolmetin.
+It is possible that some of the dosage forms included below may not apply to the brand name Tolectin 600.

 For the Consumer